Perverse sheaves and t-structures on the thin and thick affine flag varieties: Convolution-exact and tilting sheaves

 \begin{lemma} If $\mathcal{F} \in \mathrm{Perv}_I(X)$, then for any $s \in S$, $\nabla_s * \mathcal{F} \in D^{\leq 0} \cap D^{\geq -1}$ and $\Delta_s * \mathcal{F} \in D^{\geq 0} \cap D^{\leq 1}$. \end{lemma}

 \begin{proof} For any $s \in S$, we have distinguished triangles

 for $\mathcal{T}_s \in \mathrm{Perv}_I(X)$ the tilting perverse sheaf indexed by $s$.
-Since $\Delta_e$ and $\mathcal{T}_s$ are both convolution-exact, the result in question follows from the long exact sequence in perverse cohomology arising from these two distingished triangles. \end{proof}
+Since $\Delta_e$ and $\mathcal{T}_s$ are both convolution-exact, the result in question follows from the long exact sequence in perverse cohomology arising from these two distinguished triangles. \end{proof}

 \begin{prop} If $\mathcal{F} \in \mathrm{Perv}_I(X)$ is convolution-exact, then for any $w \neq e$,

 \end{prop}

 \begin{proof} Let $w \neq e$.
 We show $\mathrm{Hom}_{\mathrm{Perv}_I(X)}(\mathrm{IC}_w, \mathcal{F}) = 0$, and it then follows similarly that $\mathrm{Hom}_{\mathrm{Perv}_I(X)}(\mathcal{F}, \mathrm{IC}_w) = 0$.